basseat/Computational-statistics-and-Data-Analysis/README.md

 # Computational-statistics-and-Data-Analysis
 Assignments from the Computational Statistics &amp; Data Analysis course — M.Sc.
 Physics, Heidelberg University

-# Intro to Computational Physics
+# Computational Statistics & Data Analysis
 **M.Sc.
 Physics — Heidelberg University | Summer Semester 2025**

-This repository contains assignments and projects from the *Introduction to Computational Physics* course in the M.Sc.
+This repository contains assignments and projects completed as part of the *Computational Statistics and Data Analysis* course in the M.Sc.
 Physics programme at Heidelberg University.
-The work focuses on numerical methods for solving physical problems — from classical mechanics to differential equations — implemented in Python.
+The work covers statistical modelling, data analysis pipelines, and numerical methods implemented primarily in Python.

 ---

 ## Topics Covered

+- Probability distributions and statistical inference
+- Parameter estimation and hypothesis testing
-- Numerical integration and differentiation
+- Regression analysis (linear and non-linear)
-- Solving ordinary differential equations (ODEs)
-- Finite difference methods
+- Monte Carlo methods and random sampling
+- Data visualisation and exploratory data analysis
-- Root-finding and optimisation algorithms
+- Error analysis and uncertainty quantification
-- Simulation of physical systems (e.g. oscillators, projectile motion, chaos)
-- Linear algebra methods in physics

 ---

 ## Repository Structure

 ```
-computational-physics/
+computational-statistics/
 │
 ├── assignment-01/
 │   ├── notebook.ipynb
+│   ├── data/
 │   └── README.md
 │
 ├── assignment-02/
 │   ├── notebook.ipynb
+│   ├── data/
 │   └── README.md
 │
 └── ...
 ```

 Each assignment folder contains:
-- A Jupyter notebook with implementation, plots, and physical interpretation
+- A Jupyter notebook with full implementation and commentary
+- Any datasets used (where redistribution is permitted)
-- A short README summarising the problem and the numerical approach taken
+- A short README describing the problem and approach

 ---